BoboTiG/python-mss/docs/source/capture-api-design.md

 `image.pos`, `image.size`, buffer dimensions, row stride, and array/tensor shapes use that space.
 Each result contains one buffer in one space, never logical and physical copies. `capture.source_bounds` gives the captured source extent in the capture's resolved pixel space.

+`source.bounds` and `capture.source_bounds` use session-global desktop coordinates.
+A region passed to `grab()` is capture-local. `image.pos` remains session-global: it is the origin of `capture.source_bounds` plus the origin of the effective clipped region.
+For `WindowArea.CLIENT`, `capture.source_bounds` describes the global client/content rectangle;
+for `WindowArea.FULL`, it describes the global native frame rectangle.

 Future direction (not v1): `ScreenShot` as a base with `ScreenShotCpu` and `ScreenShotGpu` subclasses sharing common attributes; CPU and GPU results expose different buffers.